exercism/python/exercises/practice/raindrops/.approaches/introduction.md

     return results or str(number)
 ```

-This approach uses a dictionary to hold the factor -> sound mappings and a generator expression inside of `join()` to assemble _results_.
+This approach uses a dictionary to hold the factor -> sound mappings and a `generator-expression` within `join()` to assemble results.
-If _results_ is empty, a string version of the input number is returned.
+If 'results' is empty, a string version of the input number is returned.

 For more details, read the [`dict` and `join()`][approach-dict-and-join]  approach.